MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/virtual-machine-image-local-share.md

     1. **Save image as.** Enter a name for your VM image.

     1. **Custom location.** Select a custom location to deploy your VM image.
-The custom location should correspond to the custom location for your Azure Local instance.
+The custom location should correspond to the custom location for your Azure Local.

     1. **OS type.** Select the OS of the image as Windows or Linux.
 This is the OS associated with the image in your Storage account.